Back to Blog

 Step 2: Set Up Keyword Alerts

-Not all reviews are created equal.
+Some reviews need a response within the hour.
 A 3-star review saying "parking was tricky" is very different from a 1-star review mentioning "food poisoning" or "lawsuit."

 You need alerts for high-stakes keywords that require immediate attention: